How Many Smartphones Are In The World?

 How Many People Have Smartphones In The World?

-According to Statista, the current number of smartphone users in the world today is 3.8 billion, and this means 48.16% of the world’s population owns a smartphone.
-This figure is up considerably from 2016 when there were only 2.5 billion users, 33.58% of that year’s global population.
+According to Statista, in 2023, the current number of smartphone users in the world today is 6.92 billion, meaning 86.34% of the world’s population owns a smartphone.
+This figure is up considerably from 2016, when only 3.668 billion users were 49.40% of that year’s global population.

 How Many People Have Mobile Phones In The World?

-In 2021, including both smart and feature phones, the current number of mobile phone users is 4.88 billion, which makes 61.85% of people in the world a cell phone owner.
-Feature phones are the basic cell phones without apps and complex OS systems, more prominent in developing countries.
+In 2023, including both smart and feature phones, the current number of mobile phone users is 7.33 billion, which makes 90.04% of people in the world cell phone owners.
+Feature phones are basic cell phones without apps and complex OS systems, which are more prominent in developing countries.

 Number of Mobile Connections